Applicants seeking admission to the (M.Ed.) graduate program are required to submit the following to the Graduate School:

 - Satisfactory writing skills indicated by the letter of application

-In addition to the general requirements, applicants to the language and literacy program are required to hold, or be qualified to hold, North Carolina Class "A" elementary, middle grades, special education or secondary teacher education licensure.
+In addition to the general requirements, applicants to the language and literacy education specialization are required to hold, or be qualified to hold, North Carolina Class "A" elementary, middle grades, special education or secondary teacher education licensure.

 Students Seeking Admission for Licensure Only

 Students who seek professional improvement or licensure renewal but do not intend to pursue a degree may register for graduate courses through procedures established for non-degree students.
 Apply to the Graduate School to be admitted as a non-degree student.